My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Total Drive Time: 90 minutes

 - Where to Stay: For Denver, the Magnolia Hotel is a great option (book on Booking.com or Hotels.com).
-In Estes Park, stay in the Stanely Hotel if you’re brave enough (book on Booking.com) or opt for this less spooky Airbnb with a hot tub.
+In Estes Park, stay in the Stanely Hotel if you’re brave enough (book on Booking.com), or opt for this less spooky Rocky Mountain VRBO.

 Today the goal is to get from Denver to Estes Park, which is a beautiful drive up into the Rocky Mountains.
 I used to visit Estes Park all the time with my family when they lived in Colorado; the town itself is fun to explore too if you have time.
 In particular, stroll along the main street and be sure to stop by the Stanley Hotel – the haunted inspiration for The Shining.

 For dinner, I can’t recommend Nepal’s Cafe highly enough.
 This Nepalese restaurant is off the main street but serves some of the best momos I’ve ever had.

 - Total Drive Time: Variable depending on how much of the park you visit today.

 - Where to Stay: Stay a second night in your Estes Park accommodation.

 As you’ll see, one day is not enough in any of Colorado’s national parks.
 But, since you’re trying to visit all four in a single road trip, you’ll only get a sample of each one.